vedph/cadmus-graph/README.md

 ## History

+- 2023-05-07:
-- 2023-05-07: moved expression computation before SID calculation in node mapper.
+  - moved expression computation before SID calculation in node mapper.
+  - handle corner cases in `ResolveDataExpression`.
+Results may be a single primitive; a single primitive in a 1-item array; or an array or object, to be evaluated against a JMES expression.
 - 2023-05-05: added some comments.

 ### 2.1.0